Amsterdam’s artistic heritage shines from every corner of the city that not even long held stereotypes can dull its light.

 4. Damrak, City Centre

-Undoubtedly, the prettiest row of gingerbread houses in Amsterdam is located at Damrak.
+When visitors ask “where are the colourful houses in Amsterdam?”, a Dutch person will likely arch their eyebrow and drily respond “Everywhere”.
+What the tourists are seeking is undoubtedly, the prettiest row of gingerbread houses in Amsterdam, which is located at Damrak.
 Many of the canal tour boats park here.
 Traffic along the footpath and the canal becomes quite congested during the day.
 Come at dawn when the water is still.
 The rising sun helps to create beautiful reflections of the narrow houses of Damrak in the water making it one of the top Amsterdam Instagram spots.

 5. Hortus Botanicus Amsterdam, Plantage Middenlaan